 Communication Disorders Following Traumatic Brain Injuries (101943) 1.
 GENERAL INFORMATION 1.1.
 Course teacher Prof. Tatjana Prizl Jakovac, PhD 1.6.
 Year of the study programme/ semester (summer, winter) 3 rd / 6 th (summer) 1.2.
 Name of the course Communication Disorders Following Traumatic Brain Injuries 1.7.
 Credits (ECTS) 3 1.3.
 Associate teachers Ana Došen, assistant 1.8.
 Type of instruction (number of hours L + E + S + e-learning) 15+15+15 1.4.
 Study programme (undergraduate, graduate, integrated) undergraduate 1.9.
 Expected enrolment in the course 1.5.
 Status of the course obligatory 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) 1,2 2.
 COURSE DESCRIPTION 2.1.
-Course objectives o learn about causes, types, and degrees of traumatic brain injury, to learn how to gnitive and social areas, and to learn about different methods of speech-language 2.2.
+Course objectives • to learn about causes, types, and degrees of trauma gnitive and social areas, and to learn about differer • • 2.2.
 Course enrolment requirements and entry competences required for the course For SLP students.
 Basic knowledge of functional anatomy and physiology of the head and neck 2.3.
 Learning outcomes at the level of the programme to which the course contributes By the end of the course students will be able to describe epidemiology, ethology, classification, and effects of traumatic brain injury.
 They will be able to recognize and describe different consequences of TBI, and patterns of recovery from TBI.
 Students will be familiar with the assessment protocol and different approaches to rehabilitation.
 2.4.
-Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Learning outcomes are: to recognize and describe types of traumatic brain injury (TBI) to list and describe the consequences of TBI
+Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Learning outcomes are: - to recognize and describe types of traumatic brain injury (TBI) - to list and describe the consequences of TBI

-Communication Disorders Fo llowing Traumatic Brain Inju rries (101943) institutions - to analyse cognitive-communication - to distinguish and explain similarities developmental or acquired speech a - to differentiate and explain the basic - to recognize and explain dysarthria a ive care units and compare it with the role of difficulties following TBI s and differences between cognitive-commund and language disorders principles of assessment of cognitive-commund and apraxia following TBI pabilitation, explain and determine the application unication disorders and other nunication disorders 2.5.
-Course content broken down in detail by weekly class schedule (syllabus) Definitions and causes of traumatic k Classification of TBI Consequences of TBI State of consciousness after TBI The role of the speech-language path Assessment of speech, language, and Colloquim 1 (mandatory) Different approaches in the TBI rehaled Dysarthria Apraxia Standardized, non-standardized, and after TBI Practical application Colloquium 2 (mandatory) hologist in the intensive care unit d communication after TBI cognitive-communication difficulties 2.6.
-Format of instruction: ☑ lectures ☑ seminars and workshops ☑ exercises ☑ online in entirety ☑ partial e-learning ☑ independent assignments ☑ multimedia and the internet ☐ laboratory ☑ work with mentor ☐ (other) 2.7.
+Communication Disorders Fo llowing Traumatic Brain Inju ries (101943) to analyse and compare different states of consciousness. to describe the role of SLPs in intensive care units and compare it with the role of SLPs in other medical/non-medical institutions to analyse cognitive-communication difficulties following TBI to distinguish and explain similarities and differences between cognitive-communication disorders and other developmental or acquired speech and language disorders to differentiate and explain the basic principles of assessment of cognitive-communication disorders to recognize and explain dysarthria and apraxia following TBI to define different approaches in rehabilitation, explain and determine the application of different approaches depending on the type and consequences of TBI 2.5.
+Course content broken down in detail by weekly class schedule (syllabus) Definitions and causes of traumatic brain injury (TBI).
+Classification of TBI Consequences of TBI State of consciousness after TBI The role of the speech-language pathologist in the intensive care unit Assessment of speech, language, and communication after TBI 2.6.
+Format of instruction: ☑ lectures ☑ seminars and workshops ☑ exercises ☑ online in entirety ☑ partial e-learning independent assignments multimedia and the internet laboratory work with mentor (other) 2.7.
 Comments: